 Approaching the final furlong now, pay attention at the back…

-Reading all that back, I’m almost surprised to notice just how much I’ve left out, but I think you get the picture…
+Reading all that back, I’m surprised to notice how much I’ve left out, but I think you get the picture…

-Although I’m attempting to avoid any spoilers about how this is all going to resolve, things began this week that are obviously going to shape it.
+Although I’m attempting to avoid any spoilers about how this is all going to resolve, things began this week that will shape it.
 When the workers at the Underworld factory were sent home due to a problem with the gutters and drains, it didn’t take too much taxing of the brain to work out that that someone is going to have to dig up the concrete floor where the real Colin is buried.
-As John tries to convince Fiz that Colin has returned to the country, and that they should move away from the street as quickly as possible to avoid being found out for taking the inheritance, you just know this can’t really turn out well.
+John tries to convince Fiz that Colin has returned to the country.
+And also that they should move away from the street quickly to avoid being found out for taking the inheritance.
+After this you just know this can’t really turn out well.

-Whatever the fate lying in store for John Stape, I’m going to miss the character(s), and think that actor Graeme Hawley has played him beautifully.
-I wish him well in his career and hope he goes on to bigger and better roles.
+Whatever fate lies in store for John Stape, I’m going to miss the character(s).
+I think that actor Graeme Hawley has played him beautifully.
+In addition I wish him well in his career and hope he goes on to bigger and better roles.